breuleux/quaint-disqus/README.md

 ### `idField` (**required**)

-For any given page, `quaint-disqus` will look for the comment thread ID in the `meta ::` declarations and you must provide the name of the ID field.
-For instance, if `idField` is set to `"id"`, then you might write something like:
+For any given page, `quaint-disqus` will look for the comment thread ID in the `meta` declarations and you must provide the name of the ID field.
+For instance, if `idField` is set to `"id"`, then you may write something like:

 ```quaint
 meta ::